Category Archives: Thriller

 Grade: B+

-A more modern offering by Claude Chabrol, (many of his films were made in the 1960s and 1970s), his 2004 film entitled, The Bridesmaid, continues the tradition of compelling, macabre, story-telling immersing the viewer in strange behavior by the central characters, as they obsess over each other in one way or another.
+A more modern offering by Claude Chabrol (many of his films were made in the 1960s and 1970s), his 2004 film entitled The Bridesmaid, continues the tradition of compelling, macabre storytelling.

-The film is in the French language.
+The film is in French.

-The Bridesmaid contains two plots- one explored fully, the other not explored as much as might have been hoped- the latter being the more interesting of the two.
+The Bridesmaid contains two plots, one explored fully, the other not explored as much as might have been hoped- the latter being the more interesting of the two.

-Philippe is the only son of his mother, Christine, and the only male in the household- his two other sisters live there as well.
-Christine is divorced and works as a hairdresser.
+Philippe is his mother Christine’s only son and the only male in the household.
+His two other sisters live there as well.

 He regularly sleeps with the statue and kisses it on the lips.

-As the youngest daughter is to be married, Philippe meets and bonds with one of the bridesmaids- Senta.
 The two embark on a torrid love affair and become inseparable.
-As their love flourishes, Senta becomes obsessive in her undying love for Philippe and asks him to kill a stranger as a way of proving his love for her.
+As their love flourishes, Senta becomes obsessed with her undying love for Philippe and asks him to kill a stranger as a way of proving his love for her.

 This leads to confusion as Senta kills another character, thinking this is what Philippe wants.
 Philippe becomes both afraid and titillated by the young girl.

-Senta is unbalanced, and a mysterious figure from her past- Rita- described as her stepmother, appears a few times, as she dances with her much younger partner.
+Senta is unbalanced, and a mysterious figure from her past, Rita, described as her stepmother, appears a few times as she dances with her much younger partner.

 Philippe dislikes Christine’s beau, who figures prominently in the main story of Senta’s machinations, but I wanted more of Christine and Philippe.

-Perhaps less developed than some of his fantastic earlier efforts, but a recommended watch for someone in the mood for a morbid, left of center, story to sink one’s teeth into.
+Perhaps less developed than some of his fantastic earlier efforts, but a recommended watch for someone in the mood for a morbid, left-of-center story to sink one’s teeth into.

 The Believers-1987